fvdhoef/aquarius-plus/docs/aquarius_plus.md

 **Implementation detail**: when writing to the lower byte of a palette entry, the entry itself isn’t yet updated, but the value written is stored in a latch.
 When writing the upper byte the value is combined with the value of the latch and the complete 12-bit value is written.

-Similarly the writing to VSCRX_L will store the value in a latch.
-Only when writing to VSCRX_H, the latched value is combined with written value and the complete scroll register is updated.
+Similarly writing to VSCRX_L or VSPRX_L will store the value in a latch.
+Only when writing to VSCRX_H or VSPRX_H, the latched value is combined with written value and the complete scroll register is updated.

 ### Tile map / bitmap mode